Azure/azure-sdk-for-net/README.md

  6. **MANDATORY**: Add or update tests for the newly generated code.
  7. Once added to the Azure SDK for .NET, Build your local package using command "msbuild build.proj /t:build;package /p:scope=YourService"
  (Note, 'YourService' comes from the sub folder under <sdk-repo-root>\src, for example: "ResourceManagement\Compute")
- 8. Bump up the package version in YourService.nuget.proj
+ 8. If you're using **master** branch, bump up the package version in YourService.nuget.proj.
+If you're using **AutoRest** branch, change the package version in the project.json file, as well as in the AssemblyInfo.cs file.
  9. Use this local Package for your Powershell development
  10. Create 2 Pull Requests and send an email to [azsdkcode@microsoft.com](mailto:azsdkcode@microsoft.com)
     - A Pull Request of your spec changes against **master** branch of the [Azure REST API Specs](https://github.com/azure/azure-rest-api-specs)